muarshad01/LLM/Notes/lecture04_notes.md

 2. __Generative Pre-trained Transformers (GPT)__.
 Generates a new word

 #### BERT versus GPT
-1. BERT fills missing word.
+* BERT fills missing word.
 * This is an ___ of how LLM perform.
-* Bert receives inputs where words are randomly masked during training.
-* BERT is very commonly used in __sentiment analysis__.
-* The Bert model only has the Encoder.
+* The BERT model only has the Encoder.
+* Bert predicts hidden hidden words in a sentence or it predicts missing Words which are also called masked wordsso basically what this does is that word pays attention to a sentence from left side as well as from the right side because any word can be masked that's why it's called B directional encoder.

 1. GPT
 * This is an example of how LLM can ___.
-* GPT model does not have an encoder they only have a decoder.
+* GPT model only has Decoder.
+* GPT on the other hand just gets the data and then it predicts the next word. so it's a left to right model. basically it has data from the left hand side and then it has to predict what comes on the right or what's the next work so GPT receives incomplete text and learns to generate one word at a time.

 ***